I have been getting frequent questions about @girleatworld, so I thought this would be the easier way to answer them all.

 What camera do you use to take your pictures?

 This has to be the most frequently asked question.
 And the answer is: Always an iPhone.
 I’m no professional photographer so an camera phone is the most convenient way to get images out on instagram.
-As to which iPhone – I’ve used iPhone5, 6 and 6s for posts on @girleatworld
+As to which iPhone – I’ve used all kinds – iPhone5, 6, 6s and 7+ for posts on @girleatworld

 What apps do you use for your pictures?